JBW-byte/Cyberman-Waybar/README.md

 waybar config and style for hyprland, Rofi and alacritty needed, or rename all instances of alacritty to your terminal of choice in config.jsonc

 place the config.jsonc and style.css in: .config/waybar/      make the folder if one does not exist in .config

-includes custom Rofi button, Update Button, taskbar and power button(logout etc). workspaces show in hyprland
+includes custom Rofi button, Update Button, taskbar and power button(logout etc).